Lithos-hub/iMovies/README.md

 Version 1.6

-* Optimized code in Trailers section
+* Optimized code in Trailers section.
+* General aesthetic improvements.
+* Info button available in My Movies section.
+* Now is possible to save the user rates for each movie in My Movies.

 ## Project setup
 ```